Physical, emotional and social effects of HS

 Depression

-You might avoid hobbies, social outings or intimate relationships because of HS.
+You might avoid hobbies, social outings, or intimate relationships because of HS.
 At times, you might feel bad about yourself and the future.
 Perhaps others have not always been kind or understanding about your HS.
 All of this can contribute to low mood and depression.

 See a GP or tell a health professional if you feel depressed or have thoughts that your life is not worth living.
-Go straight to your nearest emergency department (A&E) if you think that you might act on these thoughts.
+Go to your nearest emergency department (A&E) immediately if you think that you might act on these thoughts.

 Negative thoughts and beliefs